The Devil Plays the Flute

 The Devil Plays the Flute (Spanish:El diablo toca la flauta) is a 1953 Spanish comedy film directed by José María Forqué and starring José Luis Ozores, Luis Prendes and Luis Arroyo.

 Plot

-When the pieces of a singular figure are unearthed and then joined together, a devil of the lowest category breaks into a small Mediterranean village.
+When the pieces of a singular figure are unearthed and then joined, a devil of the lowest category breaks into a small Mediterranean village.
 From that moment on, the demon will enter the life of a painter named Bernardino, in the affairs of a "modern" marriage, in the existence of a frightened gardener and, finally, in the day-to-day life of the Great Momo.